 Population trends are a key factor affecting the volume of travel in the region.
 In addition, where and how people live greatly determines which transportation facilities and modes get used most and which warrant the greatest investment of transportation funding.
-Below and the following pages contain general demographic characteristics for the Planning Area based on the 2010 US Census and the most recent American Community Survey (ACS) data.
+The following pages contain general demographic characteristics for the Planning Area based on the 2010 US Census, the Oregon Household Activity Survey and the most recent American Community Survey (ACS) data.
 Where appropriate, the characteristics are compared to statewide or countywide data.